Cookie Consent

 8 steps to CLM implementation at SpotDraft

-At SpotDraft, every company is assigned dedicated customer success managers who support our users right from implementation to ongoing support free of charge.
+At SpotDraft, every company is assigned dedicated customer success managers who assist them right from implementation and provide ongoing support free of charge.
 When we create a CLM implementation plan, it largely begins with understanding the items on the checklist outlined above.

 A typical contract management system implementation process with SpotDraft might look something like this:

-1. The SPOC from your team gets on a call with your customer success manager to help us understand your pain points, and set requirements and expectations for the implementation process.
+• The SPOC from your team gets on a call with your customer success manager to help us understand your pain points and set requirements and expectations for the implementation process.

-4. Alongside all this, our team creates action items in order of priority, and requests relevant materials, such as historical contracts, contract templates, or integrations required, to begin setting up your workspace.
+• Alongside all this, our team creates action items in order of priority and requests relevant materials, such as historical contracts, contract templates, or integrations required, to begin setting up your workspace.

-5. Once your new CLM software is ready for inviting the larger team, it’s time to bring them onto the workspace.
+• Once your new CLM solution is ready for inviting the larger team, it’s time to bring them onto the workspace.
 This could include the sales team, HR, procurement, etc.

 “I think communication and proactive effort on both sides are the most important aspects of successful implementation.
 For example, one of my customers right now has a clear cut demarcation of work and clearly defined who the point of contact will be from their team.
 She reaches out on Slack almost every other day with information, questions, and whatever they need, and I feel like having that is very important.